adobshik/VoiceConversationSummary/README.md

 3. Set up OpenAI API Key:

 Obtain your OpenAI API key from OpenAI.
 Set it directly in the config.py script.

+4. Run the test.ipynb to get SOAP summarization of your audio.